meSch: Multi-Agent Energy-Aware Scheduling for Task Persistence: Introduction

-The closest previous works to this setup are \cite{bentz2018complete, persis_Fouad}. \cite{bentz2018complete} addressed the challenge of sharing a single charging station among agents by deploying them at different times.
-Conversely, \cite{persis_Fouad} ensured exclusive use of the charging station by manipulating the minimum allowed SoC (State-of-Charge) of each robot's battery using control barrier functions (CBF) \cite{CBF_TAC}.
+The closest previous works to this setup are \cite{bentz2018complete, persis_Fouad}. \cite{bentz2018complete} ensured exclusive use of the charging station by deploying the robots at different times.
+Conversely, \cite{persis_Fouad} ensured exclusive use by manipulating the minimum allowed SoC (State-of-Charge) of each robot's battery using control barrier functions (CBF) \cite{CBF_TAC}.
 While the CBF-based approach developed in \cite{persis_Fouad} is computationally efficient, it is specifically tailored to the single-integrator model.
 In this paper, we propose an online scheduling method that ensures the exclusive use of the single charging station.
-The proposed method does not require robots to be deployed at different times or with different SoC capacities and applies to nonlinear robot models, enhancing its generalizability.
+The proposed method does not require robots to be deployed at different times or with different SoC capacities and applies to nonlinear robot models.
 Additionally, unlike \cite{bentz2018complete, persis_Fouad}, we also address the scenario when the charging station is mobile.

 Much of the literature addressing mobile charging stations considers that one of the robots in the team serves as a mobile charging station.
 Some approaches pre-plan the robots' paths for the entire mission to determine appropriate rendezvous points where robots will meet for recharging during the mission \cite{pre-plan_1, pre-plan_2}.
 Others assume continuous communication between the robots to determine the rendezvous points online whenever one of the robots needs to recharge \cite{continous_comms_1}.
-The other direction of work deploys separate mobile charging robot(s), and plans their paths to recharge the robots involved in the mission along their nominal paths \cite{ cooperative_1, cooperative_2, MOBILE_RAL_2022}.\cite{MOBILE_RAL_2022} also consider the presence of obstacles while planning paths for the mobile charging station.
+The other direction of work deploys separate mobile charging robot(s), and plans their paths to recharge the robots involved in the mission along their nominal paths \cite{ cooperative_1, cooperative_2, MOBILE_RAL_2022}.

-In this paper, we consider a scenario when one of the robots involved in the persistent mission also serves as a charging station.
-Furthermore, we adopt a stochastic model for the charging station dynamics to tackle uncertainties stemming from erroneous state estimation or external disturbances.
-With this consideration in mind, we devise a method to robustly estimate the rendezvous points online, incorporating the uncertainty in the charging station's position.
+In this paper, we consider a scenario where one of the robots in the persistent mission serves as a mobile charging station.
+Additionally, we address the case where robots have uncertain information about the mobile charging station' position due to erroneous state estimation or external disturbances.
+With this in mind, we devise a method to robustly estimate rendezvous points online while accounting for this uncertainty.
+The paper is organized as follows: \cref{prob_form} formulates the problem statement, \cref{meSch} presents the proposed solution, and \cref{sec:results} discuss results.